MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-use-adal-authentication-4-2.md

 Using this approach requires your application to manage its own OAuth authentication.
 With this approach, the RMS client will exercise an application defined callback when authentication is necessary.

-  > [!Note] External authentication does not imply the ability to change users; the RMS client always uses the default user for a given RMS tenant.
+  > [!Note] This form of authentication does not imply the ability to change users; the RMS client always uses the default user for a given RMS tenant.

+## Code sample
-## Here's and example of the mobile client code to enale Azure ADAL.
+Here's and example of the mobile client code to enale Azure ADAL.
 For more information, see the full sample at [MSIPCSampleApp](https://github.com/AzureAD/rms-sdk-ui-for-android/tree/master/samples/MsipcSampleApp)

 Use this code as an example of how to manage your own authentication tokens.